Blastoma: Nephroblastoma

 The most common type of renal cancer in children is nephroblastoma, also known as Wilms tumor.

 Nephroblastoma is also the fourth most common pediatric cancer form, and the most common pediatric abdominal cancer, typically diagnosed in children from zero to five years old.

 The name of this tumor type comes from the man who first described it in 1899, the German physician Dr. Max Wilms.
 Although the cause for the development of this tumor is still not fully understood, it is hypothesized that it is caused by genetic mutation that alter the embryological development of the genitourinary tract, and some of the genetic markers that have been associated with this process are WT1, CTNNB1, and WTX, which are found in around one third of reported Wilms tumors.

-There are other genetic markers that have been related to this disease, such as TP53 and MYNC, where TP53 correlates to an overall poorer prognosis.
+There are other genetic markers that have been related to this disease, such as TP53 and MYCN, where TP53 correlates to an overall poorer prognosis.